lkundrak/Varnish-Cache/doc/sphinx/reference/varnishlog.rst

 -V          Display the version number and exit.

--w file     Write log entries to file instead of displaying them.
-The file will be overwritten unless the -a option was specified.
-If
+-w file     Write raw log entries to file instead of displaying them.
+            The file can then be read using -r option.
-	    varnishlog receives a SIGHUP while writing to a file, it will reopen the file, allowing the old one to be rotated away.
+            It will be overwritten unless the -a option was specified.
+If varnishlog receives a SIGHUP while writing to a file, it will reopen the file, allowing the old one to be rotated away.

+-t file     Write text log entries to file instead of displaying them.
+            The option can be combined with -a to avoid overwriting the file.

 -X regex    Exclude log entries which match the specified regular expression.